What a difference a year can make!

 - Take 12 graduate credit hours as an undergraduate and earn your master’s with just one additional year of coursework.

-- Apply for tuition assistance from the College for graduate courses taken as an undergraduate student.
+- Recieve tuition assistance from the College for 1st graduate course taken as an undergraduate student.

 - Explore graduate coursework as an undergraduate student and ease the transition to graduate school.